 The yearlong residency of a teacher candidate is a mutually beneficial partnership between public schools and Shepherd University.
 The integration of a clinical experience and coursework is intended to strengthen teacher preparation and improve schools and learning in the public school system.
-It is intended that the yearlong residency expose teacher candidates to teaching realities and these experiences should be substantive enough to ensure that the teacher candidate is prepared for the realities of a classroom from the first day of school until the last day of school during a new teachers first year of teaching.
-In this sense, it is the duration of time a teacher candidate spends in the classroom with a highly-qualified mentor teacher and being exposed to all the things (pleasant and unpleasant) a teacher experiences every day.
+It is intended that the yearlong residency expose teacher candidates to teaching realities and these experiences should be substantive enough to ensure that the teacher candidate is prepared to face the realities of a classroom during the first year of teaching.
+In this sense, it is the duration of time a teacher candidate spends in the classroom with a highly-qualified mentor teacher and being exposed to all the things a teacher experiences every day.
 However, even more than duration is that teacher candidates have an opportunity to demonstrate their teaching knowledge and skills as well as dispositions while integrating theory and practice under the guidance and support of a master teacher who is a partner in the preparation of future teachers.

-During the fall semester of the residency placement, teacher candidates will arrive to their assigned school on the first day the mentor teacher arrives.
-Teacher candidates will learn how to set-up the classroom; begin to review cumulative student files and determine a course of action to help each student progress academically and socially; and attend school-based staff meetings and any professional development meetings assigned to the staff or individual teachers.
-Teacher candidates will co-plan lessons with their mentor teachers and engage in meeting the students and/or parents and guardians if the district has a formal Meetthe-Teacher program.
-Mentor teachers and teacher candidates will decide upon any co-teaching strategies they will implement during the first week of school.
-Teacher candidates should not only learn about the beginning of the year assessments but also learn to analyze that data with their mentor teachers to determine the strengths and weaknesses of each student in their class.
+During the Residency I semester, teacher candidates will co-plan lessons with their mentor teachers and engage in meeting the students and their parents and/or guardians.
+(If possible, they should participate in the district's formal Meet-the-Teacher program.)
+During the first week of the placement, mentor teachers and teacher candidates will decide upon any co-teaching strategies they will implement.
+Teacher candidates should also learn about the beginning of the year assessments as well as begin to analyze that data with their mentor teachers to determine the strengths and weaknesses of each student in their class.
 Together, they will co-plan instruction to meet those needs.
-Mentor teachers should act as facilitators of the knowledge and skills acquisition of the teacher candidates.
-In other words, instead of telling teacher candidates what should be done, they should ask questions like: "Since Billy, Jimmy, Sarah, Amayah and Tyrone scored at this level, what do you think we should do to help them move forward next week?" or "What would you include in your plans for that instruction?"
-Teacher candidates and their mentor teachers will then continue to co-plan and co-teach.
+Mentor teachers should act as facilitators of the knowledge and skills acquisition of the teacher candidates, asking guiding questions to elicit higher-level thinking rather than simply telling teacher candidates what should be done.
+Teacher candidates and their mentor teachers will then continue to co-plan, co-assess, and co-teach throughout the experience.
+They should then co-reflect on these activities on a regular basis.
 As teacher candidates become more confident and competent, they will begin taking the lead during co-planning and co-teaching.
-Eventually, teacher candidates should be allowed two (2) weeks to plan and teach all subjects, having full control of the classroom with only daily feedback from their mentor teachers.
-Once each teacher candidate has completed the requisite two (2) weeks of independent planning and teaching under the supervision of their mentor teacher, they may be allowed to serve as a substitute teacher in other classrooms until the students and teachers leave for winter break.
+Eventually, teacher candidates should be allowed a minimum of two (2) weeks to plan and teach all subjects and/or class sessions, having full control of the classroom with daily feedback from their mentor teachers during the co-reflection process.